morphicsnet/posthoc/docs/README.md

 # Documentation

-This folder contains the official docs for the Your Company Hypergraph Explainability Stack.
-If you are new, start with the overview, then run a local stack, and finally try the end‑to‑end tutorial.
+This folder contains the official docs for the Async Sidecar explainability architecture (formerly "Your Company Hypergraph Explainability Stack").
+If you are new, start with the overview, then run the Async Sidecar locally, and finally try the end‑to‑end tutorial.

 - Architecture overview: [docs/architecture.md](docs/architecture.md:1)
 - Setup (Docker + local): [docs/setup.md](docs/setup.md:1)